 - Your explanations of what happened never matched your injuries.

 - It always seemed like you were role-playing when you were with your partner.

 Back then nobody would have dreamt of saying anything.
-After all it was none of there concern, it would be rude to intrude.
-Things have change in that we are starting to recognise that domestic violence is an issue which affects everyone.
+After all, it was none of there concern, it would be rude to intrude.
+Things have changed in that we are starting to recognise that domestic violence is an issue which affects everyone.

-Many workplaces now have policies in place, but do you employees know:
+Many workplaces now have policies in place, but do your employees know:

 - The signs of domestic violence

 - And, importantly how to communicate to a colleague dealing with domestic violence